Skip to Content

 The heart of a personal injury case, as it relates to a bus accident, is whether the bus company is privately or publicly owned.
 If private, the personal injury laws and processes are identical to those for a car accident.
 If public, the personal injury laws and processes will be altered in the following ways:

-- “Sovereign Immunity” may be granted: If the employee(s) driving the publicly owned bus are also public servants – a.k.a government employees – “sovereign immunity” protection can be granted, meaning discretionary immunity was granted to the governmental unit (as an agency) or its employees.
+• “Sovereign immunity” may be granted: If the employee(s) driving the publicly owned bus are also public servants – that is, government employees – “sovereign immunity” protection can be granted, meaning discretionary immunity was granted to the governmental unit (as an agency) or its employees.
 While sovereign immunity will make the process more regimented from a procedural standpoint, it does not mean that you are not able to sue a government-owned-and-operated bus.

 Understanding Bus Accident Liability in New York